 We want BookMachine to challenge some of your existing ideas, whilst helping to make you a better designer, editor, (insert your job title here).
 We also want to encourage people in different departments to work together – let’s talk about communication, and about the tools to help us get out of our silos.

 Ken Jones is a publishing software expert with over ten years experience as Technical Production Manager, software trainer and developer at Penguin Group UK.
-He is the mastermind behind Circular Software, which offers workflow advice, software tools and training to improve how publishers produce their illustrated print and digital books.
+He is the mastermind behind Circular Software, which offers workflow advice, software tools and training to publishers including Hachette, Pan Macmillan, Quarto Group and Thames & Hudson to improve how they produce their print and digital books.